Purchasing imported Low-Value Goods

 B. Paying GST on imported Low-Value Goods

-Do I need to pay GST to a GST-registered supplier on the purchase of multiple Low-Value Goods which will be imported via air/post if the total value exceeds S$400 but the individual items are valued at less than S$400?
+Do I need to pay GST to a GST-registered supplier when buying multiple Low-Value Goods which are shipped together via air/post, if the combined value of the shipment exceeds S$400?

 Example 2:

-Francis purchases 5 business shirts from an online retailer which is registered for GST.
-The shirts will be shipped from China to Singapore via air.
-The sales value of each business shirt is S$90, excluding air transport costs of S$60.
+Francis buys 5 business shirts from an online retailer that is registered for GST.
+The shirts are shipped from China to Singapore by air.
+Each shirt is priced at S$90, excluding S$60 in air transport charges.

 Why is there no separate GST charged on my purchase of imported Low-Value Goods from the GST-registered overseas supplier?